ng-alain/delon/docs/performance.en-US.md

 > In fact, Angular Cli defaults to `--vendor-chunk`.
 The main factor is that these `@angular/*` are very fast relative to iteration.

-According to `ng-alain`'s [module registration guidelines](/docs/module), we generate two core entries that determine the size of the `main.js` package: `delon.module.ts` and `shared.module.ts `.
+According to NG-ALAIN's [module registration guidelines](/docs/module), we generate two core entries that determine the size of the `main.js` package: `delon.module.ts` and `shared.module.ts `.

 The only way to reduce our size is to import only the modules we need.
 By default we don't do this.
-The main factor is that it adds a lot of extra code and it is limited by `ng-zorro-antd`.
+The main factor is that it adds a lot of extra code and it is limited by NG-ZORRO.
 Support for the import of secondary modules, so this optimization is not very obvious.

 #### ng-zorro-antd